-Stone coated steel is one example of specialty metal roofing.
-Although it is pretty common in the south and the mid-west, it is rather rare in New England.
-Due to high material costs ad complicated installation, stone coated steel metal roofing is only installed when a specific style of a light metal roof is required.The most common style of the stone coated steel roofs is the Spanish tile impressions.
+Although stone coated steel roofs are pretty common in the south and the mid-west, they are rather rare in New England.
+Due to high material costs and complicated installation, stone coated steel metal is only installed when a specific style of a light metal roof is required.The most common style of stone coated steel roofs is the Spanish tile impressions.

-Despite higher than usual roof prices, stone coated steel roofs offer a beautiful look of a Spanish tile roof, at a fraction of the total cost of real clay tiles, while the roof quality is at lease the same, if not better.
+Despite higher than usual roof prices, stone coated steel offers a beautiful look of a Spanish tile roof, at a fraction of the total cost of real clay tiles, while material quality is at lease the same, if not better.
 The relatively light weight of stone coated steel roofs eliminates the need for special framing required to support the weight of real clay tiles.

-Copper is rarely installed over the entire roof due to extremely high cost of material.
-Copper is usually used for smaller, custom roofs, such as decorative bay-window roofs, curved metal roofs, etc. However, if you want to have a copper roof installed over your entire house, the most cost-effective copper roof would be to use copper interlocking metal shingles, which have the same design as aluminum shingles, and are once again the easiest type of copper roof to install, and cost less than copper standing seam.
+Due to this high cost, copper is rarely installed over the entire roof.
+Instead, it is usually used for smaller, custom roofs, such as decorative bay-window roofs, curved metal roofs, etc. However, if you want to have a copper roof installed over your entire house, the most cost-effective copper roof would be to use copper interlocking metal shingles, which have the same design as aluminum shingles, and are once again the easiest type of copper roof to install, and cost less than copper standing seam.

 Since copper is a pretty soft metal, is can be molded and formed to look like almost any type of roof.
 Copper looks particularly “awesome” when it’s made to look like Spanish tile, especially when the natural green patina occurs on it due to normal oxidation.
 The Spanish tile copper roofing is by far the most expensive copper roof, when you price it for the whole house.
 Of course it will still be less expensive per square foot, compared to custom copper roofing.